Posted by James Millar Craig,

 A spokeswoman said: “One ‘never event’ is too many and we mustn’t underestimate the effect on the patients concerned.

 “To better understand the reasons why, in 2013 we commissioned a taskforce to investigate, leading to a new set of national standards being published last year specifically to support doctors, nurses and hospitals to prevent these mistakes.”

-At Royds, our team has a wealth of experience representing both claimants and defendants in respect of clinical negligence claims.
-For more information please visit our website or email James Millar Craig.
+At Royds Withy King, our team of medical negligence solicitors have a wealth of experience representing both claimants and defendants in respect of clinical negligence claims.